 - Loss of income due to the inability to work (medical recovery after accidents)

-Now as you may see, there is no coverage that pays for damage to your vehicle or buildings.
-If your accident involved damage to your vehicle, you’d want to purchase an additional type of auto insurance such as collision insurance.
+You’ll notice that there is no coverage that pays for damage to your vehicle or buildings.
+If your accident involved damage to your vehicle, you’d need to have an additional type of auto insurance such as collision insurance to be covered.

 >>More coverage, lower rate: Get an insurance quote

 While health insurance may be an alternative to no-fault insurance, it doesn't offer the same coverage for serious accidents and you will usually pay a deductible.

 if you're not sure whether PIP coverage is right for you, here are a few things to consider.

 Could you get in a serious car accident based on your living situation?